kentslaney/jnd/README.md

 2) Add the blueprint to the projects list and the database to the `ExperimentDB` inheritance in `api.py`
-3) Add new transcript to the metadata directory matching the path in the spec class (and migrate the database)
+3) Add new transcript to the metadata directory matching the path in the spec class
-4) Add the audio files to the server, but not the repo
+4) run `python migrate.py projects.[ProjectDBClass]`
-5) Add `static/[project].html` and replace the project name in the inline script tag and add `static/[project]_done.html`
+5) Add the audio files to the server, but not the repo
-6) run `python migrate.py projects.[ProjectDBClass]`
+6) Add `static/[project].html` and replace the project name in the inline script tag and add `static/[project]_done.html`